AryanGodara/ocaml.org/data/planet/mirage/ocaml-tls-building-the-nocrypto-library-core.md

 written in C.</p>
 <p><a href="http://nacl.cr.yp.to/">NaCl</a> is a modern, well-regarded crypto implementation, created by a
 group of pretty famous and equally well-regarded cryptographers, and was the first choice.
-Or at least its more approachable and packageable <a href="http://labs.opendns.com/2013/03/06/announcing-sodium-a-new-cryptographic-library/">fork</a>
+Or at least its more approachable and packageable <a href="http://labs.opendns.com/2013/03/06/announcing-sodium-a-new-cryptographic-library/ - [1 Client error: Timeout was reached]">fork</a>
 was, which already had <a href="https://github.com/dsheets/ocaml-sodium">OCaml bindings</a>.
 Unfortunately, <code>NaCl</code>
 provides a narrow selection of implementations of various cryptographic primitives, the ones its authors thought were best-of-breed (for example, the